hmrc/secure-data-exchange-bulk-download/public/api/conf/1.0/docs/testapi.md

-You can use the sandbox environment [test this API.](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing)
+You can use the sandbox environment to [test this API.](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing)